The economics of solar

 Although your panels will be working in 25 years time, you may have moved house and someone else could be enjoying the benefits of the panels you installed.
 How can you factor this into your thinking?

 A good way to start is to think how long you’re likely to stay in the house and see how much you’d save during that period.
-Continuing the initial example, over the first 7 years the homeowner would save over £3600.
-That doesn’t pay for the full cost of a £5000 installation but does make a large chunk of it.
+Continuing the initial example, over the first 7 years the homeowner would save £5,627.
+That doesn’t quite pay the full cost of a £6,000-£7,000 installation but is close.

-The missing piece is how much does it increase the value of your house?
-Will you see the £1400 back through that?
+The missing piece is how much does it?
 Sadly there’s no clear answer to this.
 If you search the internet you’ll find wildly different estimates.
 Our data science team pointed us to a recent episode of Radio 4’s More or Less where they debunked a paper linking door colour to house prices.
 Door colour and solar installations are very different, but the challenge of pinning a price difference to one change is the same.
 There are just too many differences between houses.

 Costs of Maintenance